MicrosoftDocs/visualstudio-docs/docs/ide/troubleshooting-snippets.md

 ms.workload:
   - "multiple"
 ---
-# Troubleshooting Snippets
+# Troubleshoot snippets

 Problems with IntelliSense code snippets are typically caused by two problems: a corrupt snippet file or bad content in the snippet file.

-## The snippet cannot Be dragged from File Explorer to a Visual Studio source file
+## The snippet cannot be dragged from File Explorer to a Visual Studio source file

 -   The XML in the snippet file may be corrupt.
 The **XML Editor** in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] can locate problems in the XML structure.